Undergraduate Teacher Education Pathway (UTEP)

 A minor in education is not offered.

-Can I pursue an Undergraduate Teacher Education Pathways (UTEP) program as a second degree student?
+Can I pursue an Undergraduate Teacher Education Pathways (UTEP) program as a second-degree student?

 The Undergraduate Teacher Education Pathway does not offer dual certification programs.
 UTEP graduates are encouraged to pursue a graduate program that will lead to certification in another area to obtain dual certification.
 However, the Graduate Pathway does offer a variety of dual teacher certification programs.

 All Undergraduate Teacher Education Pathways (UTEP) education students are required to participate in developmental field experience (fieldwork) and supervised teaching (student teaching).
 Each program has a fieldwork placement specialist from the Office of Clinical Experience.
 Undergraduate education students are placed in a Hunter College partner school to complete their fieldwork experiences.
-Students must have daytime availability to complete field work requirements at a Hunter College partner school.
+Students must have daytime availability to complete fieldwork requirements at a Hunter College partner school.

 Can I schedule my education courses at will?

 All Undergraduate Teacher Education Pathways (UTEP) education students must register for education courses to complete the major.
 Education course sequences are not flexible.
 Students must follow our course sequences.
 Students typically complete the requirements of their education major in 4 to 6 semesters with support from their faculty advisor.
+Consult your program of interest in the catalog for course sequencing information.